-In our system, we have crossed through the measurement problem but from the other side.
-Indeed, we started with a singular incremental contribution describing the participation of the observer in nature and then we have derived the wave-function (which supports a plurality, or superposition, of measurement results) by having used the Lagrange-multiplier equation to maximize the entropy of a measure constrained by 'click' recorders.
-This is the opposite direction of the standard formulation which applies a measurement to the wave-function to get the 'clicks':
+In the previous section, we traversed the measurement problem in the opposite direction.
+By having used the Lagrange multiplier method to maximize the entropy of a measure constrained by 'click' recorders, we have started with a sequence of particular 'clicks' and we have derived the wave-function (which supports a plurality, or superposition, of possible 'click' results).
+This is the opposite direction of the standard formulation which applies a measurement to the wave-function to get the 'clicks'.
+The difference is as follows:

-Standard: Measurement(
+Standard: Measurement (

-$$\underbrace{wave-function}{Axiomatic}$$
+$$\underbrace{\text{wave-function}}{\text{Axiomatic}}$$

-) \Longrightarrow 'click' (46)
+) \Longrightarrow 'click' (45)

-Ours: Max-Entropy('clicks') \Longrightarrow wave-function (47)

-Axiomatic derived